pow-auth/pow/lib/extensions/email_confirmation/README.md

 This extension will send an e-mail confirmation link when the user registers, and when the user changes their e-mail.
 It requires that the user schema has an `:email` field.

 Users won't be signed in when they register, and can't sign in until the e-mail has been confirmed.
 The confirmation e-mail will be sent every time the sign in fails.
+The user will be redirected to `after_registration_path/1` and `after_sign_in_path/1` accordingly.

 When users are already registered, the e-mail won't be changed for a user until the user has clicked the e-mail confirmation link.

 ## Installation